thiyaga24/pf-assignment/README.md

 ## Reactjs UI Project

+I have given two version of UI implementation,
+1. One is to call github API directly from client  browser
+2. Another one is to call Part 1 of this  API project and render result only

 Reactjs UI version of this project is available at below zip file.
 > [Download Zip Archive here](/ui-28-May-2022.zip)